 A foreclosure or bankruptcy may be less off-putting if you have a cosigner able to offer an additional level of protection for the landlord.
 This is a big ask, so in addition to ensuring your cosigner has credit in good standing, make sure they feel comfortable with the transaction and know all the potential financial implications.
 After all, they would be on the hook should you find yourself unable to pay your rent.

 4. Keep your debt-to-income ratio in check

-According to Curtis, a good indicator of your ability to comfortably pay the rent each month is your credit score and debt-to-income ratio.
+According to Curtis, a good indicator of your ability to comfortably pay the rent each month is your debt-to-income ratio.
 “While there is not a standard debt to income ratio landlords look at, usually, something close to buying a home—35% or less—is going to be a good goal.”